-The peninsula of Bygdøy stretches, amoeba-like, out into Oslo's fjord.
-It lies to the west of the capital and is home to five great museums which are for the most part devoted to Norway's maritime activities.
-It is a residential area with a great many gardens to the north (where the Oscar I palace is hidden, built in the mid-19C) English Neo-Gothic style.
-It can be reached by car or by boat, from the dock before City Hall.
+The peninsula of Bygdøy reaches out into Oslo's fjord.
+It lies to the west of the capital and is home to six large museums, most of which are devoted to Norway's maritime activities.
+It is a residential area with a great many gardens to the north (home to the Oscar I Palace, built in the mid-19C in the English neo-Gothic style).
+It can be reached by car or by boat, from the dock in front of the town hall.

 Its two tall red-brick towers are beacons for boats coming into the fjord.
 Highly functional in style, it has a a modern decor in homage to the nation's history through its daily life.
 It is here in the City Hall salons that every 10 December, the anniversary of Alfred Nobel's death (1833-1896), that the Nobel Peace Prize is awarded (the other Nobels are given in Stockholm, Nobel's country, by the Swedish Academy).

 Karl-Johans Gate was cut in 1840 from east to west, from the central station to the new Royal Palace.
 Karl-Johans Gate serves all the official buildings or their immediate areas: the cathedral, the Parliament, the university, the National Theatre... and the Royal Palace.
 The first half of its length it is a pedestrian zone lined with great hotels and fashionable cafés; it then heads into the Palace gardens, coming to an end on Karl-Johans Square.